Skip to main content

 To be eligible, the parent award must be able to receive funds at the time of the award.
 The administrative supplement budget request is limited to one year.

-Supplement budget requests cannot exceed $70,000/year direct costs (per release of this notice from NIH on December 1, 2022), and applicable F&A (indirect) cost can also be requested.
+Supplement budget requests cannot exceed $70,000/year direct costs.
+Applicable F&A (indirect) cost can also be requested.
 Budgets may not exceed the total direct costs of the current parent award.
 Requests must reflect the actual needs of the proposed project.
 Categorical budgets are permitted.
 Awards are subject to availability of funds.

 Eligible Individuals (Program Director/Principal Investigator)

-Qualifying critical life events: The PD/PI must demonstrate a critical life event such as childbirth or adoption during the parent grant project period; or primary caregiving responsibilities for an ailing spouse, partner, or member of the immediate family.
+Qualifying critical life events: The PD/PI must demonstrate a critical life event during the parent grant project period, such as childbirth, adoption, serious personal health issues or illness and/or debilitating conditions, high-risk pregnancy, primary caregiving responsibilities of an ailing spouse, child, partner, parent, or a member of the immediate family.
 In circumstances in which the critical life event is pending and is expected to occur during the project period, the supplement period may be submitted in advance of the event.
+Detailed personal health information such as specific diagnoses or medical conditions is not required or necessary to be considered for this supplement.

 Detailed eligibility criteria are described in the full announcement.